Learn About Beautiful Dragonflies: Pictures Included

 He probably returned to a nearby drainage ditch where he will mate and help his damselfly lay her eggs and live out his life as a territorial predator of mosquitoes, flies and other insects.

-However, he is welcome to come back and grace our yard with his ethereal beauty and fill up on mosquitoes anytime he wishes.
+However he is welcome to come back and grace our yard with his ethereal beauty and fill up on mosquitoes anytime he wishes.
 In fact if I could communicate with him I would encourage his stay here!

 © 2009 Peggy Woods